OpenGov-Watch/www.opengov.watch/docs/40_reports/10_governance-reports/2025-09-governance-report.md

 ### Events Bounty Budget Extended

 Events Bounty’s [proposal to extend](https://polkadot.subsquare.io/referenda/1734) operations for six more months has been approved.
-The allocation is 500k DOT, approximately $2 million, securing runway for the department.
+The allocation is 500k DOT, approximately $2 million, securing runway for the next half year of the department.

 ### Public RPCs for System Chains

-The budget request for public RPC services on the system chains is [passing](https://polkadot.subsquare.io/referenda/1758) with unanimous support, with two weeks remaining in the decision period.
-It seeks 110k DOT, about $450k, to cover the next six months of operation for the bounty.
+The budget request for public RPC services for the system chains is [passing](https://polkadot.subsquare.io/referenda/1758) with unanimous support, with two weeks remaining in the decision period.
+It seeks 110k DOT, about $450k, to cover the next six months of operations for the bounty.

 ## Notable Mentions

 - **Utilizing Sub-treasuries:** The funding request for the collectives section on the Subsquare platform [was withdrawn](https://polkadot.subsquare.io/referenda/1722).
 The Technical Fellowship has decided to handle it [with an RFP](https://github.com/polkadot-fellows/RFPs/blob/main/rfp/0003-fellowship-uis.md) from its own subtreasury, since the Fellowship is currently the only active collective.
-- **The Party is Over:** The [$2m proposal for](https://polkadot.subsquare.io/referenda/1705) the game development of Pudgy Party was ****rejected with a 95% disapproval rate, a clear signal against proposals with no clear value to the network.
+- **The Party is Over:** The [$2m proposal for](https://polkadot.subsquare.io/referenda/1705) the game development of Pudgy Party was rejected with a 95% disapproval rate, a clear signal against proposals with no clear value to the network.